Average homeowners insurance cost through PGR

-The average homeowners insurance cost for a 12-month ASI Home policy from Progressive for 2019 is divided into three categories – low, medium and high cost states.
+The average homeowners insurance cost for a 12-month home policy through Progressive for policies effective on or after April 1, 2020 is divided into three categories: low, medium, and higher-cost states.

-Note that the price for any state is the average cost of homeowners insurance for all states combined in a given category.
-For example, the average monthly price in any low-cost state may be higher or lower than $77, but the average monthly price for all of the low-cost states is $77.
+Note that the price for any state is the average cost of homeowners insurance for all states combined in each category.
+For example, the average monthly price in any low-cost state may be higher or lower than $83, but the average monthly price for all of the low-cost states is $83.

 See where your state ranks for average homeowners insurance price: